US Politics 2020: Is President Donald Trump Crazy?

 Is President Donald Trump mentally unstable?
 Does he have a personality disorder?
 A group of eminent US psychiatrists say yes, despite having never examined him personally.
-Are they being irresponsible?
+Are they being irresponsible, or are they right?
 By Ben Arogundade.
-Sept.
-20, 2018.
+April 14, 2020.

 Is Donald Trump crazy?
 These magazine front covers, from Rolling Stone and New Republic, are explicit in their suggestion that the US president is mentally unhinged.
 Both covers are among 240 featured in the new book, ‘Fake Views?
 The Donald Trump Book Of Covers’, by author Ben Arogundade.